ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 3. Prepare the sysroot
 ~~~~~~~~~~~~~~~~~~~~~~

-Build an arm Ubuntu image with all the ROS2 dependencies using Docker and qemu:
+Build an arm Ubuntu image with all the ROS 2 dependencies using Docker and qemu:
 Copy the ``qemu-static`` binary to the workspace.
-It will be used to install the ros2 dependencies on the target file-system with docker.
+It will be used to install the ROS 2 dependencies on the target file-system with docker.

 .. code-block:: bash

     mkdir qemu-user-static
     cp /usr/bin/qemu-*-static qemu-user-static

-The standard `setup <../../Installation/Linux-Development-Setup>`__ process of ROS2 is run inside an arm docker.
+The standard `setup <../../Installation/Linux-Development-Setup>`__ process of ROS 2 is run inside an arm docker.
 This is possible thanks to ``qemu-static``, which will emulate an arm machine.
 The base image used is an Ubuntu Bionic from Docker Hub.

 .. code-block:: bash